NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 This command will set the value of a specified NuGet configuration setting.

 Please note this command only manages settings in [config section](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#config-section).
-For other settings not in config section, we have/will have other commands.
+For other settings not in config section, we have/will have other dedicated commands.
 E.g. for [trustedSigners section](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#trustedsigners-section), we have [dotnet nuget trust](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-trust) command.

 #### Arguments

-- SETTING_KEY
+- CONFIG_KEY

 Specify the key of the settings that are to be set.

-If the specified `SETTING_KEY` is not a key in [config section](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#config-section), an error is displayed indicating the `SETTING_KEY` could not be set.
+If the specified `CONFIG_KEY` is not a key in [config section](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#config-section), a message is displayed indicating the `CONFIG_KEY` could not be set.

-- SETTING_VALUE
+- CONFIG_VALUE

-Set the value of the SETTING_KEY to SETTING_VALUE.
+Set the value of the CONFIG_KEY to CONFIG_VALUE.

 #### Options

 - --config-file

 Specify the config file path to add the setting key-value pair.
-If it's not specified, the config file with highest priority will be updated.
+If it's not specified, `%AppData%\NuGet\NuGet.Config` (Windows), or `~/.nuget/NuGet/NuGet.Config` or `~/.config/NuGet/NuGet.Config` (Mac/Linux) is used.
+See [On Mac/Linux, the user-level config file location varies by tooling.](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#on-maclinux-the-user-level-config-file-location-varies-by-tooling)

-- -v|--verbosity <LEVEL>

-Sets the verbosity level of the command.
-Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and diag[nostic].
-The default is minimal.
-When the verbosity level is detailed or diagnostic,

 - -?|-h|--help